-If your charity asks you to leave assignment of ownership blank, run, don’t walk, to find another charity.
+If your charity asks you to leave assignment of ownership blank, run, do not walk, to find another charity.

 If you don’t formally sign your car over to the designated nonprofit, you will be responsible for any parking tickets that are subsequently incurred, or liable if it’s used in a crime or involved in an accident.

-Remember, the charity you give the car to will probably not use your car to deliver meals to the needy, but will simply re-sell it as quickly as possible.
+Remember, the charity you give the car to will probably not use it to deliver meals to the needy or drive people to doctor appointments.
+Most likely the charity will simply re-sell it as quickly as possible.

-When someone buys it from them at auction and doesn’t bother to register that car, it’s still yours in the eyes of the law.
+When someone buys your donated vehicle from a charity at auction and doesn’t bother to register that car, it’s still yours in the eyes of the law.